racuca/ParkingSystem/README.md

 # Parkingsystem

-This is a parking and traffic control simulation tool.
+This is a parking and traffic control simulation tool and was made of wxpython and GR Framework.

 requirements

-Python 10.x
+pyqt5
-PySide6
+gr=1.23.3